-If scorpions are living in your walls you may be interested in our Property Wall Sealing.
 In the Phoenix Metropolitan Area, property walls are often the main habitat for Arizona Bark Scorpions (Centruroides sculpturatus).
 Hundreds will aggregate during the winter months in these dark, small, cool and humid environments waiting for the temperatures to rise.
 Scorpions will live in these walls for years breeding making it nearly impossible to eliminate an infestation.
 Some neighborhoods in Tempe, Arizona are so inundated with scorpions that you can find twenty or more scorpions along a single property wall.

 Sealing cracks and crevasses with a concrete patch will prevent the scorpions from entering the wall and eliminate their shelter.
 These homeless scorpions will then look for other habitats lowing the numbers living in your property.
 Some homeowners will seal their property walls with a coat of paint, stucco, concrete or other weatherproof substance to eliminate entry points to the inside.

 Many homes in Phoenix have rock driveways composed of pavers evenly spaced with small gaps in between.
 These gaps can collect organic materials, water or provide shelter for pests.
 Filling these gaps with sand or a weatherproof grout will prevent things from collecting keeping your driveway pest free.